 - Other activities nearby include fishing in an artificial lake 45 minutes away, rafting on the Juramento river, and tennis at courts close by

-- Fabrizio takes guests on really fabulous trips to the Puna and beyond, through his company Socompa Travel.
+- Guests can be taken on really fabulous trips to the Puna and beyond, through the hotel owner's company Socompa Travel.
 These are run by expert guides and explore places where no other agency ventures: definitely worth booking up as part of your Argentina itinerary.
 Most highly recommended is the trip to the ancient ruined city of Quilmes, hiking at Tolombón, and then continuing up the Calchaquí valley

-- Fabrizio also organises more conventional trips to Cachi and Cafayate for wine tasting, and a very cultural Salta city tour with stops for handicraft shopping, silversmith visits and museums - the MAAM (Museum of High Altitude Archaeology) is highly recommended, it poignantly houses three Inca child mummies
+- More conventional trips can also be organised to Cachi and Cafayate for wine tasting, and a very cultural Salta city tour with stops for handicraft shopping, silversmith visits and museums - the MAAM (Museum of High Altitude Archaeology) is highly recommended, it poignantly houses three Inca child mummies

 - Socompa can also take you in off-road vehicles to explore the extraordinary rugged desert landscapes around Tolar Grande and Antofagasta de la Sierra